An Awakening

 Click Button

-In late 2021 or early 2022, the global "Got Talent" franchise invited Loren to audition for15th edition of Britain's Got Talent.
+In late 2021 or early 2022, the global "Got Talent" franchise invited Loren to audition for the 15th edition of Britain's Got Talent.
 Loren politely declined, understandably, given past experiences.
 They explained that Simon Cowell, the creator of the franchise, would also be a judge on the show.
 Simon had crushed Loren's hopes as a teenager during auditions for season eight of American Idol.
-Loren knew that "Never Enough" was a favorite of his, having seen multiple talent show auditions, and the producers impressed upon her that Simon had no clue that the actress, Rebecca Ferguson, was not the singer.
+Loren knew that "Never Enough" was a favorite of his, having seen multiple talent show auditions, and the producers impressed upon her that Simon had no clue that the actress was not the singer.
 Loren reconsidered and agreed, and in so doing, would face not only her longstanding fear of a large live audience, but also the same judge who had sent her home in 2008, telling her, 'maybe she could be a cruise line singer.'
 Her TV appearance on the first night of auditions for "Britain's Got Talent", which aired on Saturday, April 16, 2022, was a moment that will live in the minds and hearts of Millions, and certainly Loren's.
 The Palladium is a historical, multi-tiered theater in London's West End district, which is their "Broadway".
-Seating roughly 2,300 attendees, the tiers are so vertically stacked that, when viewed from the performer's perspective, they appear to be almost on top of the stage...not a venue for a timid performer!
-So yes, it was intimate, just not in the small, cozy sense that she had become somewhat comfortable with.
+Seating roughly 2,300 attendees, the tiers are so vertically stacked that, when viewed from the performer's perspective, they appear to be almost on top of the stage.
+So yes, it was intimate, but in the absolutely opposite sense of those cozy small venues that Loren had grown accustomed to.
+This was not a venue for a timid performer standing alone before a capacity audience.

 Before viewing the clip, there are a few key points to note.
 The actual audition took place sometime in January or February, allowing time to add the very apropos background music, some audience shots, some slow-motion, and several close-ups of Loren after the performance.
 Again, only weeks separated the Bocelli performance (above) and this closed-live audition, yet the contrast is hard to believe.
-Those who followed her were surely impressed, while nervous themselves, by her having the courage to take this step and confront her demons, as we'll call them.
+Those who had followed, though nervous themselves, were surely impressed by her finally having the courage to take this step forward and confront her demons, as we'll call them.
 There's much to say about the performance itself afterward, but it is important to note that this audition was not about demonstrating vocal perfection, but about overcoming the fear of stepping into the light and claiming an iconic song that was rightfully hers, finally giving it a face and a name, as others had been trying to do.
 I selected this clip (38M views) rather than the official BTG video (87M views) because of the extra moments shown backstage.
-The nerves are clearly evident in the early portion of both clips, continuing into the song's opening verse, but she recovers each time nicely and begins to soar, as all the pent-up emotions seem to explode out of her.
+The nerves are clearly evident in the introduction and continue into the song's opening verse, but she recovers each time nicely and begins to soar, as all the pent-up emotions seem to explode out of her.
 There had been a lifetime of taking a half-step forward, followed by a half-step back, always putting it off, and settling for guest roles on someone else's stage, or confining live shows to pubs and small gatherings.
 But not this time!
 It seemed forever in coming, but that only made this decisive moment all the more special.
 Following my comments after the video, I'll include my own personal experience of seeing this performance.
-The lengthy content regarding this event is simply owing to its special nature and the role it played in her journey.
+The lengthy content regarding this event is simply owing to the special role it played in her journey, and in mine as well.

 Preface to Part 4